RenatoExpert/shuei-docs/en/admin/README.md

 3. Connect to its hotspot WLAN
 4. Once into its hotspot, access 192.168.0.1 using a browser and configure it.
 5. Accept the new controller using Shuei Client.

+## Server
+### Download and run
+Server is originally made in ruby.
+We are working on a alternative Java GUI version.